Good Water, Good Jobs

 We are excited to inform you that the Reading Area Water Authority has partnered with EPA's Get the Lead Out (GLO) Initiative to accelerate the verification and plan for the replacement of lead service lines our city.

-RAWA will continue to use every available resource to protect the RAWA system.
+RAWA will continue to use every available resource to protect your system.

 Thank you for all your conservation efforts.